Skip to main content

 Introduction

-A coroner is a special judge who investigates unnatural or violent deaths, where the cause of death is unknown, or because the death took place in prison, police custody or another type of state detention, such as a mental health hospital.
+A coroner is a judge who investigates a death which appears to be due to violence, is unnatural or suspicious, is sudden and of unknown cause, or occurs in legal custody, for example, prison, police custody or another type of state detention, such as a mental health hospital.

 • The investigation may include an inquest hearing.